CrimsonK1/SmartHome_Device/README.md

 Final version of a flutter app that works with Arduino via Bluetooth communication

 The Arduino device is connected to a DHT22 sensor, a sg90 servomotor, two LEDs and an LCD display.
 An HC-05 module is required for bluetooth connection.
+This final version integrates unit testing and quality assurance techniques to provide maximum product quality.

 ## IMPORTANT FOR BLUETOOTH SERIAL SET-UP